quantiota/AI-Agent-Lab/README.md

 ## Getting Started

-To use the AI Agent Host, follow these steps:
+To use the AI Agent Lab, follow these steps:

 1. Set up or use an existing environment with [Docker](https://github.com/quantiota/AI-Agent-Farm/tree/master/doc/webapps/docker) installed.